Friday, September 13, 2024

 I had spaghetti alla carbonara.

-We ended with tiramisu; that's our
+We ended with tiramisu; that's our story and we're

 Next stop—Stockholm.
 It's a long train travel day and we're looking forward to the sites along the way.